Three Waters Reform

 In this section

-The Government’s reform proposals would mean significant changes both for the Council and for residents, in the way that water services are managed in Selwyn.
+The Government’s reforms will mean significant changes both for the Council and for residents, in the way that water services are managed in Selwyn.

 On these pages you can find information about what the Government is proposing, what it might mean for Selwyn and what we are doing about it.